-Note Even though the NexPath Telephony Server is based on PC-compatible hardware, no keyboard or monitor is required for normal system operation!
-Only configuration of network parameters is possible from the keyboard.
-For administration of the telephone system you must use the network and a web browser on a client computer.
+Note Even though the NexPath Telephony Server is based on PC-compatible hardware, no keyboard or monitor is required for normal system operation.
+Network and other minimal configuration is possible (and somewhat easier) from the keyboard.
+For administration of the telephone system, however, you must use the network and a web browser on a client computer.